raballew/okd-the-hard-way/docs/01-hypervisor.md

 ### Virtual Network

-It is a good practice to move network traffic into a seperate virual network, but even the default network created by libvirt could be used.
+It is a good practice to move network traffic into a separate virtual network, but even the default network created by libvirt could be used.
 The network should have no Network Address Translation (NAT) enabled to setup an isolated network and all desired Media Access Control (MAC) and Internet Protocol (IP)